How Accurate Are Pregnancy Blood Tests?

 A qualitative blood serum test confirms whether or not hCG is present in the blood, basically offering a yes (you're pregnant) or a no (you're not pregnant) result.
 The qualitative hCG blood test is about as accurate as a home urine test.

 A quantitative blood serum test is also known as the beta hCG test.
 It measures the exact amount of hCG in your blood.
 Because this test can detect even trace amounts of hCG, it is highly accurate.
-Doctors use this test, along with ultrasound, to diagnose an early pregnancy loss.
+Health care providers use this test, along with ultrasound, to diagnose an early pregnancy loss or ectopic pregnancy.

 Even though a blood pregnancy test can be performed earlier than a urine test, it can take longer to receive your results.
 The timing of results varies from lab to lab and can range from an hour to a few days.
 Also, while it's rare, a blood pregnancy test result can be wrong.

-Blood pregnancy tests must be performed in your doctor's office, taking more time out of your schedule.
-Blood tests are more expensive than home pregnancy tests (depending on doctor and lab fees).
+Blood pregnancy tests must be performed in a health care provider's office, taking more time out of your schedule.
+Blood tests are more expensive than home pregnancy tests (depending on physician and lab fees).
 Waiting a few extra days to do a home urine test tends to be more convenient.

 There is very little risk associated with getting a blood pregnancy test.
 Just as with any blood test, you may feel lightheaded, faint, have excessive bleeding, infection or bruising at the puncture site, and/or hematoma (blood accumulating under the skin).